COVID: Can a surgical mask be used more than once?

 - Write the date onto the envelope, so as not to take it back too quickly, and keep a record of how many times each mask has been used.

-- The envelopes can be re-used: after wearing it, the mask is put back in the same envelope.
+- The envelopes can be re-used: after wearing the mask, it can be placed back in the same envelope.

 - Make a stack of enveloppes by always placing the envelope of the last mask used under the stack, and using the decontaminated masks on top of the stack.